Random Walk (Implementation in Python)

 Enough with the boring theory.
-Let’s take a break while getting some knowledge for the code.
-So, to code out the random walk we will basically require some libraries in python some to do maths and some others to plot the curve.
+Let’s take a break while getting some knowledge of the code.
+So, to code out the random walk we will basically require some libraries in python some to do maths, and some others to plot the curve.

-- matplotlib Its a external library which help you to plot the curve.
-To install this library type the following code in you cmd.
+- matplotlib It’s an external library that helps you to plot the curve.
+To install this library type the following code in your cmd.

 pip install matplotlib